j05u3/UniThesis/README.md

 [2] James, E.(2003).
 Guide to the Successful Thesis and Dissertation, A Handbook for Students and Faculty, Fifth Edition, University of Pittsburgh, Pennsylvania, U.S.A.

+Note: Now supports utf8 and it is possible to upload it to sharelatex.com and work there